Opioid Use and Treatment Availability

 Opioid Use in Rural Communities

 Opioids are prescribed for pain relief; most recognizable are morphine, hydrocodone, oxycodone, and fentanyl.
 Opioids also include the illegal drug, heroin.
-Opioid use disorder (OUD) (to include prescription drugs and heroin) is the fastest growing substance use problem in the nation.
-During 2008-13, 4.7% of U.S. residents ages 12 and older reported using non-medical opioids in the past year.
-Mean age at first use was 23.1 This did not vary between rural and urban communities.1 Among those who misused prescription opioids, 75% admitted to obtaining the pain relievers from someone who held a prescription for the drug.1 Despite implementation of treatment and prevention programs, rates of OUDs continue to rise in rural (non-metropolitan) and urban (metropolitan) communities alike (see Figure 1).1-2
+Opioid use disorder (OUD) (to include prescription drugs and heroin) is the fastest growing substance use problem in the nation.1 During 2008-13, 4.7% of U.S. residents ages 12 and older reported using non-medical opioids in the past year.1 Mean age at first use was 23.1 This did not vary between rural and urban communities.1 Among those who misused prescription opioids, 75% admitted to obtaining the pain relievers from someone who held a prescription for the drug.1 Despite implementation of treatment and prevention programs, rates of OUDs continue to rise in rural (non-metropolitan) and urban (metropolitan) communities alike (see Figure 1).1-2

 Figure 1.
-Prevalence of Past-year Drug Use Disorders over Time, by Geography2
+Prevalence of Past-year Drug Use Disorders Over Time, by Geography2

 There has been little to no variation in the overall prevalence of OUDs between rural and urban populations.
 However, particular groups of rural residents have reported a greater prevalence of past-year use.1-2 Specifically, 8% of all rural residents ages 12-19 and 9.5% of those 20-29 had used opioids in the past year.1 Among those who had used opioids, rural were more likely than urban to be uninsured, low income, in poor health, and between ages 12-19 (see Figure 2).1